 The first line of the summary says “this is not a love story.”
 And it’s not by any means.
 But in some cases, we have been conditioned by the media we consume and the “values” that are passed down from generation to generation to think that some forms of abuse are actually love.
 Or to overlook that abuse for the sake of love.

 Far too many readers called the FMC stupid and a whore for not leaving the relationship and for some of the decisions she made.
-They judged without understanding the depth of the situation—of the abuse—and truly showed just how much they hate women, even though most of them were female themselves.
+They judged without understanding the depth of the situation—of the abuse, of the manipulation.
 The internalized misogyny was strong and the empathy was severely lacking.

 Some people got to the end of the story and still thought that way, even though by then everything is stated in perfectly clear language.
 This story definitely showed me the depth of how awful and judgmental some people can be.